awsdocs/aws-cdk-guide/v2/resources.md

 ------

 You can also use the `tags` property to query for VPCs by tag\.
-Tags may be added to the Amazon VPC at the time of its creation using AWS CloudFormation or the AWS CDK, and they may be edited at any time after creation using the AWS Management Console, the AWS CLI, or an AWS SDK\.
-In addition to any tags you have added yourself, the AWS CDK automatically adds the following tags to all VPCs it creates\.
+You can add tags to the Amazon VPC at the time of its creation by using AWS CloudFormation or the AWS CDK\.
+You can edit tags at any time after creation by using the AWS Management Console, the AWS CLI, or an AWS SDK\.
+In addition to any tags you add yourself, the AWS CDK automatically adds the following tags to all VPCs it creates\.
 + *Name* – The name of the VPC\.
 + *aws\-cdk:subnet\-name* – The name of the subnet\.
 + *aws\-cdk:subnet\-type* – The type of the subnet: Public, Private, or Isolated\.